API-Skeletons/zf-doctrine-graphql/README.md

 --------------------------

 There are some hydrator stragegies included with this module.
 In GraphQL types are very important and this module introspects your ORM metadata to correctly type against GraphQL types.
-However your entities probably don't hydrate themselves with correct PHP datatypes such as an integer will be represented in your entity as a string.
-To correct this use the included Hydrator Strategies to type cast each field.
+By default integer, float, and boolean fields are automatically assigned to the correct hydrator strategy.

 Supported Data Types